sonos/torch-to-nnef/examples/speech_enhancement/deepfilternet/README.md

 The two NNEF artifacts include the STFT analysis + iFFT synthesis + ERB feature extract in-graph (per-frame).
-The official ONNX timings *exclude* that DSP -- to get a like-for-like end-to-end you'd add libDF's per-frame DSP cost on top of the ONNX number.
+The official ONNX timings *exclude* that DSP: to get a like-for-like end-to-end you'd add libDF's per-frame DSP cost on top of the ONNX number.
 We don't have that number here; what we do have is that the full NNEF pipeline runs in **0.72 ms / 14× real-time** without any DSP companion.